 Declaring false information on a voting registration form is a criminal offence.

 A city councillor said: "It was the uncanny similarity between the handwriting and the ink used and the fact this person was stupid enough to put them all in one batch on deadline day."

-Oxford police spokesman Tim Wiseman said: "Thames Valley Police economic crime unit was handed around 60 voter registration forms by the deputy returning officer on March 21 after irregularities were noticed.
+Oxford police spokesman Tim Wiseman said: "Thames Valley Police economic crime unit was handed around 60 voter registration forms by the deputy returning officer on March 21 after irregularities